pensthiel/head-md-future-of-drawing/process/readme.md

 1. Electronics / components and cables
     - PI
         - camera
         - projector
         - buttons
         - motors

     CABLES
     - power -> PI
     - power -> Projector
-    - camera -> PI
+    - camera <-> PI
     - PI -> Projector
     - buttons -> PI
     - switch on/off -> PI and Projector
     - step motor -> PI
     - servo motor -> PI

 2. Coding / Make the program
-    - launch at wake on the pi and connect to camera and HDMI projector.

     - it should, on a button press, display a white screen, take a picture and then display the picture fullscreen, until the next time the button is pressed.
     - plays film of all the frames at 6 or 12 fps when we press preview.
     - will need to control the motors if we have time. step motor and servo motor.
+    - to do :needs to launch at wake on the pi and connect to camera and HDMI projector.

 3. Design / decide on the form
     - find a good form
     - fusion 360 final design

 4. Details / figure out the buttons and all that
-    - on/off for PI and projector?
+    - on/off for both PI and projector
     - next frame button
     - preview button